 Throughout your time at a company, you will likely encounter occasions when you need to learn or adapt to succeed in your role.
-Workplace training enables you to gain skills you need to perform your duties while contributing to your organization.
+Workplace training enables you to gain the skills you need to perform your duties while contributing to your organization.
 Depending on an employer’s needs and goals, training can come in a variety of forms, ranging from orientation to safety training.

 In this article, we will discuss the different types of employee training.

 Workplace training is the process of developing knowledge, skills and efficiency in your job.
 Employers conduct different types of training depending on their requirements, the urgency of their needs and the availability of resources.